East Asia and Pacific

 Find below updates to relevant Inclusive Business policy developments in the East-Asia and Pacific region.
 A particular focus is on ASEAN member states as there has been significant traction in a number of its member countries over the past years.
 Further below you will also find information on progress made in non-ASEAN member states.

-Following this call to action, a new movement started to unfold among ASEAN Member States to develop specific policies and to set up promotion institutions and programmes to develop an enabling ecosystem for Inclusive Businesses.
-A common definition of Inclusive Business has been provided by ASEAN.
-In addition, there is a growing awareness among Member States of the potential of inclusive business companies to reduce poverty reduction and foster inclusive and sustainable economic growth.
+Following this call to action, a momentum unfolded among ASEAN Member States to develop specific policies and to set up promotion institutions and programmes to develop an enabling ecosystem for inclusive businesses.
+ASEAN also provided a common framework of Inclusive Business.
+In addition, there is growing awareness among member states about the potential of inclusive business companies to reduce poverty and foster inclusive and sustainable economic growth.
 The latest advancement in the region is the endorsement of the “Guidelines for the Promotion of Inclusive Business in ASEAN” by the ASEAN Economic Ministers in August 2020.
 These Guidelines provide the member states with a framework on how IB development can be supported at the national and ASEAN-regional levels.
 The Guidelines were also referred to in the Chairman’s Statement of the 37th ASEAN Summit in November 2020.

 ASEAN Member States are at very different stages in the promotion of Inclusive Business.
-The country snapshots below provide an overview of existing measures of thirteen different states with regards to inclusive business.
-The information were researched in cooperation our partner United Nations ESCAP and are published in the 2019 report Advancing Enabling Policy Environments for Inclusive Businesses in the Association of Southeast Asian Nations (ASEAN).
+The country snapshots below provide an overview of existing measures of thirteen different states with regards to Inclusive Business.
+The information was researched in cooperation with iBAN’s partner United Nations ESCAP and is published in the 2019 report Advancing Enabling Policy Environments for Inclusive Businesses in the Association of Southeast Asian Nations (ASEAN).

 Information from ASEAN Countries